Lachin District: History

 The cave-temple (5th century), mausoleums (14th–19th century), a castle (17th century), a mosque (1718), a palace (1716), a bridge (18th century) are registered architectural monuments in the territory of Lachin.

 Lachin was captured on May 18, 1992, by the Armenian armed forces during the First Nagorno-Karabakh War.
 As part of an agreement that ended the 2020 Nagorno-Karabakh War most of the district was returned to Azerbaijani control by 1 December 2020.
-This excludes the Lachin corridor which is controlled by Russian peacekeeping forces in accordance with the agreement.
+This excludes the Lachin corridor which was controlled by Russian peacekeeping forces in accordance with the agreement.